MJ141592/WhatsappControls/README.md

 Automate sign‑ups in Lypta Tennis WhatsApp groupchats by watching a numbered list and inserting your name automatically.
 To use this, do the setup in advance, then leave the auto signup program running while waiting for the signups to open.
+This is intended for Linux.

 ## Requirements
 - Python 3.9+
 - Google Chrome and a matching ChromeDriver

-You will need to log onto WhatsappWeb on the first use, and potentially need to (rather quickly) click 'continue'.
-Just retry if it closes before you've done that.
+You will need to log onto WhatsappWeb on the first use, and may need to (rather quickly) click 'continue'.
+Just retry if you encounter issues on first use, and if that doesn't work, you can let me know.

 ## Install
 ```bash